 We Can Help You Make Informed Decisions

 Spine surgery is an important decision.
-While the final decision is yours to make, the benefits and potentials risks and complications require careful consideration.
+While the final decision is yours to make, the benefits and potential risks and complications require careful consideration.
 We look forward to answering your questions and helping you to resolve your concerns about any treatment offered by Piedmont Spine Center.